Places: an evening of storytelling, poetry and music

 Bury My Heart at King and James is a publication of essays and poetry by Danielle Boissoneau exploring the intersections between gentrification and colonization, produced during her residency at the Inc. Please Join us on Tuesday, January 19 from 7:00-8:30 pm as we celebrate Danielle's beautiful work with an evening of storytelling and poetry by the artist, a performance by Kahsenniyo Tahnee Williams and live music by Hamilton-based musicians Piper & Carson.
 Free event, everyone is welcome.

-Update: Publications were distributed for free or by optional donation.
-Thank you to all those who contributed.
-We raised $925 in donations for 1492 Land Back Lane in support of Six Nations Land Defenders.
+Publications were distributed for free or by optional donation.
+Over the past couple of months, we raised $925 through donations from Bury My Heart at King and James.
+100% of donations has been donated to 1492 Land Back Lane in support of Six Nations Land Defenders.

 A digital copy of Bury My Heart at King and James is now available.

 Danielle Boissoneau is an Indigiqueer Anishnaabekwe from the shorelines of the Great Lakes.
 Published in various magazines from across the country, she sees her words as tools to rebuild possibilities.
 Danielle is a mother, a writer, a seedkeeper, waterwalker and according to her daughter, quite infamous.
 She loves the land and the water.